Protecting People at Work

 The American Conference of Governmental Industrial Hygienists (ACGIH) has recommended a threshold limit value (TLV; the level of a substance that a worker can be exposed to daily, for a working lifetime, without adverse effects) of 0.02 mg Co/m3 for occupational exposure of cobalt.

-To ensure this threshold is respected, the exposure to cobalt in the workplace is monitored and controlled.
+To ensure this threshold is respected, the cobalt exposure in the workplace is monitored and controlled.
 This can be achieved by air monitoring (i.e. analyzing particles of material in the air) and biological monitoring (i.e. measuring cobalt concentration in the body).